elliotcho/E-Talk-2.0/README.md

 </p>

 <p>
-    Some new features I would consider is to recommend friends, a better search algorithm, show friends who are online, expand the users's settings, expand chat settings, allow users to post source code for there projects, instead of just a description of them, and many more whether that's in the next iteration or future iterations of the application.
+    Some new features I would consider is to recommend friends, implement a better search algorithm, show friends who are online, expand the users's settings, expand chat settings, allow users to post source code for their projects (instead of just a description of them), and implement many more whether that's in the next iteration or future iterations of the application.
 </p>

 <p>